PlasmaControl/GroupWebsite/README.md

     ```
     cd GroupWebsite
     ```
-4. Create a virtual environment.
+4. Start using one of the virtual environments by activating it in the terminal.

+    Default development environment with Python 3.13:
+    ```bash
+    hatch shell
     ```
-    python -m venv .venv
+5. Finally, activate the virtual environment in your integrated development environment (IDE).
+In Visual Studio Code:

+    - Press `Ctrl+Shift+P`.
+    - Type `Python: Select Interpreter`.
+    - Select the virtual environment created by Hatch.

+6. Run the following command.
     ```
-5. Activate the virtual environment.
-    -  Windows
+    hatch run serve
     ```
-        .venv\Scripts\activate
-        ```
-    -  MacOS and Linux
-        ```
-        source .venv/bin/activate
-        ```
-7. Install the requirements to the virtual environment with the following command.
-    ```
-    pip install -r requirements.txt
-    ```
-9. Run the following command.
-    ```
-    mkdocs serve
-    ```
-10. Then, go to [http://127.0.0.1:8000](http://127.0.0.1:8000/) and see your changes in real time.
+7. Then, go to [http://127.0.0.1:8000](http://127.0.0.1:8000/) and see your changes in real time.
 You can now start working on the website.

 ### Adding or editing a new page